CareMax Inc. (CMAX) Shares Decline Despite Market Challenges

 CMAX’s Market Performance

-CMAX’s stock has seen a 44.87% increase for the week, with a 36.07% rise in the past month and a -7.30% fall in the past quarter.
-The volatility ratio for the week is 12.86%, and the volatility levels for the past 30 days are at 10.14% for CareMax Inc. The simple moving average for the past 20 days is 33.04% for CMAX’s stock, with a -14.24% simple moving average for the past 200 days.
+CMAX’s stock has seen a -10.76% decrease for the week, with a 32.30% rise in the past month and a -4.49% fall in the past quarter.
+The volatility ratio for the week is 8.24%, and the volatility levels for the past 30 days are at 9.42% for CareMax Inc. The simple moving average for the past 20 days is 7.52% for CMAX’s stock, with a -21.83% simple moving average for the past 200 days.

 Analysts’ Opinion of CMAX